An Interview with the Only Female Photojournalist in Gaza

 And now people paying a lot of money to try escape with these ships only to be killed at sea.
 They’re really desperate and I don’t blame them.
 They don’t have an option.
 I had the option to leave and knew that if I didn’t, my daughter would die.

-I come from a very educated city, where there are a lot of girls that want to be photographers – not only photojournalists.
+I come from a very educated city, where there are a lot of girls that want to be photographers—not only photojournalists.
 But none of them are encouraged to do so.
-If only someone could start a small centre that takes 10 kids every three months to teach them photography, videography, film making – anything that allows them to express themselves.
+If only someone could start a small centre that takes ten kids every three months to teach them photography, videography, filmmaking—anything that allows them to express themselves.
 Children need structure and support, something to rely on.
 That then starts an acceptance process, not only within the community but their families too.